Meet Our Team

 “I love working with the patients, clients and coworkers.
 I like that I can help educate and support pet owners to care for their pets properly so they can have long, happy and healthy lives.” she said.

 Linnea shares her home with her 7 beloved dogs.
-Linnea also owns her own business, Tranquil Transitions Pet Grief Support.
-She is a Pet Grief and Pet Palliative Care Specialist.
-“I saw a real need for helping others through the loss of their pets and ones that are terminally ill.
-Having gone through it myself I truly know how hard it is to go through and that support is greatly needed.
+Linnea also owns her own business, Tranquil Transitions Grief Support.
+She is a certified Grief Recovery Specialist® “I saw a real need for helping others through the loss of their pets and ones that are terminally ill along with the over 40 different other grief’s that people experience in their lifetime.
+Having gone through the loss of my own pets I truly know how hard it is to go through and that support is greatly needed.
 I feel serving others whether they are human or an animal is my calling in life.”

 When she’s not working, Linnea loves spending time with her fur kids, listening to music and reading books.
 As a volunteer for an animal rescue and dog foster dog mom, she has a passion for rescuing animals as well as advocating for laws regarding animal rights, abuse and putting an end to puppy mills.